BlossomMods/BlossomWarps/README.md

 `standStill`: int - (seconds), how long the player has to stand still before being teleported
 `cooldown`: int - (seconds), how long the player has to wait after teleporting using this command, before being able to teleport again
+`addShorthands`: boolean - whether to automatically add warp shorthands (`/<warp name>`) to global warps Note that shorthands are only added after a server restart.
+May conflict with existing commands if a warp has the same name as a command.

 ## Commands & their permissions